logoQueen Elizabeth II

 (The end of this article has been updated, relative to the audio text, to take account of the death of queen Elizabeth II on September 8th 2022, at the age of 96.)

 That is exactly what she did.
 On 8th September 2022, Queen Elizabeth II died peacefully at her summer residence, the castle of Balmoral in Scotland.
-She is succeed by her eldest son Charles, who has become King Charles III.
+She was succeed by her eldest son Charles, who has become King Charles III.

 WORDS